ejeschke/ginga/doc/manual/plugins.rst

 Coordinate System calculations used to report the cursor position in the image.

-The "WCS Coords" control is used to select the coordinate system in which to display the result.
+The `WCS Coords` control is used to select the coordinate system in which to display the result.

-The "WCS Display" control is used to select a sexagesimal (H:M:S) readout or a decimal degrees readout.
+The `WCS Display` control is used to select a sexagesimal (H:M:S) readout or a decimal degrees readout.

+.. _preferences-newimages:

 New Image Preferences
 ---------------------